What Are Dental Crowns?

 Is your smile making you unhappy?
 Do you suffer from nagging oral discomfort that prevents you from living life to the fullest?
 Lifetime Dentistry at Short Pump understands that missing teeth and tooth pain can ruin both your day and your smile.
 Procedures like tooth-colored fillings, dental bonding, and root canal therapy can protect the root, but the tooth can only withstand so many repairs, so a dental crown may be the right option for some.

 Many might be thinking “what is a dental cap?”
-To inquire further about dental crowns, or to schedule an appointment for crowns near Richmond, Virginia, call us at 804-360-8890!
+To inquire further about dental crowns, or to schedule an appointment for crowns near Henrico, Virginia, call us at 804-360-8890!